taylorza/zxn-inlineasm-doc/Documentation/Labels.md

  ...
  ...
 ```

-Here we see that the `.ch` and `.done` labels are local to their respective routines and we could reuse those name across the two routines without conflicts.
-The label `print` creates a new scope and all labels prefixed with a `.` are local to that scope, in the same way the label `send` creates a new scope.
+In this setup, the `.ch` and `.done` labels are confined to their respective routines, allowing for their reuse across different routines without naming conflicts.
+The `print` label establishes a new scope, and any labels beginning with a `.` are considered local to this scope.
+Similarly, the `send` label defines its own scope.

 ## Label names
 Label names must meet the following requirements